lewishowles/components/README.md

 There are a number of improvements and new components that could be made to improve flexibility.

-- Breadcrumbs - Providing automatic styling of breadcrumb items
-- Pagination - Providing automatic display of pages depending on count and per-page properties, with current page tracking.
 - Devise a system to allow the definition of a "brand colour" and "dark brand colour" to override any defaults.
 Perhaps a stylesheet.
 - Add notes about default recommended stylesheet.
 - Data table - Providing built-in options for searching, sorting, pagination, filtering, and custom display of any data in a table.
-- Dialog - Providing an accessible dialog popup with focus trapping.
 - Form date - including calendar with quick access to months, years and relative dates.
 - Checkbox group - A set of checkboxes with optional introductory text.